ngimb64/Kloud-Kraken/README.md

 ### Cloud Setup

 - Start by ensuring an AWS account is created and log in as the root user
-- In the search bar, search "budgets" which will find the budgets feature in "Billing and Cost Management"
+- In the search bar, search `budgets` which will find the budgets feature in "Billing and Cost Management"
 - Create a budget an set a monetary limit based on the intended budget
 - Run the policy generator program to generate policy for bootstrap role
   - `./bin/policygen <account_id> <region>`
-- Search IAM to access the IAM services, create a user group with the permissions policy just generated in the policy editor
+- Search `iam` to access the IAM services, create a user group with the permissions policy just generated in the policy editor
 - Create a user and assign them to the created user group with IAM permissions
 - Generate access keys for the newly created user